kytta/shareon/README.md

 </div>
 ```

+If you use `<a>`, the buttons will get a `href`-attribute to them.
+In other cases
+they will get a listener on `click` event, so you can use `<button>`s if you wish.

 By default the URL and the title of the page will be used in sharing dialogs.
 To change this, you can use the `data-url` and `data-title` attributes.
 Use them
-on the whole container or on the specific links:
+on the whole container or on the specific buttons:

 ```html
 <div class="shareon" data-url="https://example.com">